naverwhale/whaleos-platform2/crosh/README.md

 That's an easy attack vector to run arbitrary code and mess with the user's state.
 We don't want to undermine the security of CrOS!

-If you are looking for reviewers, look at the [./OWNERS](./OWNERS) file.
+If you are looking for reviewers, look at the [OWNERS](./OWNERS) file.

 ## Where Files Live

 Crosh is being migrated from shell to Rust.
-Crosh starts executing from [src/main.rs](src/main.rs) but most commands are implemented as their own submodule of one of the high level modules (e.g. `base` or `dev`).
+Crosh starts executing from [src/main.rs](src/main.rs) but many commands are implemented as their own submodule of one of the high level modules (e.g. `base` or `dev`).

-The main [`crosh`](./crosh) script contains the legacy implementation of core crosh logic while other legacy functions live in module directories.
-The legacy version of crosh is installed to the device as `crosh.sh`.
+The old [`crosh`](./crosh) script contains the legacy implementations of commands that haven't been ported to Rust yet.
+It is installed on the device as `crosh.sh`.

 ### Source Repos